Bhagyashree-Bhattacharyya/MERN_projects/README.md

 # MERN_projects
-one single repofor all MERN projects
+one single repo for all MERN projects